Dining in Shanghai

 Southern region flavors

 In the south, there is Guangdong, or Cantonese, cuisine.
 This region boasts a subtropical climate with a long growing season and a wide variety of flora and fauna, making it easily the most diverse of the Four Great Cuisines.
 The Cantonese believe that as long as you've got fresh ingredients, the food will speak for itself.
 Vegetables are often given a quick stir-fry with little more than garlic and ginger for seasoning.
 Meat and fish are often seasoned the same way and cooked in a steamer.
 Rice replaces steamed buns as the preferred staple.
 It's also the Cantonese who gave the world dim sum, those small, snack-sized portions of dumplings, spare ribs, rice rolls, etc. that are a Sunday afternoon institution the world over.
 Crystal Jade in Xintiandi is wildly popular for its dim sum.
 Lynn (琳怡) does a super cheap all-you-can-eat menu on the weekends for only 98rmb per person.
-Tang Gong (唐宫) is a tried and true option as well.
+Tang Palace (唐宫) is a tried and true option as well.
 But for a worthy splurge, we recommend Imperial Treasure (御宝轩).
 This Singaporean import's exquisite renditions of Cantonese classics have earned it two Michelin stars two years running.

 Western region flavors